From Cornwall to Scotland, Tamsin Wressell rounds up the best bike rides around the UK

 Box Hill Olympic Circuit, Surrey Hills

-A popular challenge for cyclists, the circuit goes along country roads, used during the 2012 Olympic Games.
+A popular challenge for cyclists, the circuit goes along country roads and was used during the 2012 Olympic Games.
 It’s no easy feat to reach the top of Box Hill, but the views from the top overlooking the River Mole are rewarding.

 Cromer Ridge, Norfolk

-Taking in the highest point in Norfolk on the Beacon Hill, this route goes up to 103 metres above ground.
-It’s a circular route that follows Sustrans’ Cycle Route with some parts being off-road.
+Taking in the highest point in Norfolk on the Beacon Hill, this route goes up to 103m above sea level.
+It’s a circular trail that follows Sustrans’ Cycle Network, with some parts being off-road.

 Camel Trail, Cornwall

-A flat trail, following a disused railway.
-The route goes through the Cornish countryside, taking in views of the Camel Estuary, with part of the region designated an Area of Outstanding Natural Beauty.
+A flat trail following a disused railway, this route winds through the Cornish countryside taking in views of the Camel Estuary.
+Part of the region is designated an Area of Outstanding Natural Beauty.

 The Settle Circular, Yorkshire

 This loop goes through the Yorkshire Dales with rivers, stone walls and rolling hills surrounding the trail.
-There’s some light climbs, but also some more challenging, sharper ones along the way.
+There are some light climbs, but also some more challenging, sharper ones along the way.